SocialGouv/linters/README.md

 ## Usage

-Each linters have their own REAME. **See links above**
+Each linter has its own REAME _(see links above)_.
-For example, as described in [`eslint-config-recommended` README](https://github.com/SocialGouv/linters/blob/master/packages/eslint-config-recommended/README.md#usage), you can install the config with :
+As described in [`eslint-config-recommended` README](https://github.com/SocialGouv/linters/blob/master/packages/eslint-config-recommended/README.md#usage), you can install the config with :

 ```sh
 $ npm install -D @socialgouv/eslint-config-recommended eslint prettier